-Herbert Tapscott Wins His First WSOP Bracelet At 71
+Herbert Tapscott Wins a WSOP event

 The 2012 World Series Of Poker is holding all the headlines nowadays and for good reason too.
 There have been some nice tournaments so far with amazing plays and surprise winners.
 The most recent tournament was Event #8, $1,500 Split-8 or Better, which started on Friday in the Rio and had more than 967 players that signed up for the event.
 By the end of the first day, only 220 players were at the tables and the tournament finished on Monday morning.
 It was the largest live Omaha Hi-Lo Split Tournament ever that took more than the scheduled three days to be completed.

 The final table that started with Tapscott in second place with 579,000 chips and at this point, it was still anybody’s game.
 Nine players remained, six of them had more than 500,000 in chips, and big names such as John Racener and Can Kim Hua were still fighting for the bracelet.
 Although Tapscott was looking good when the day started, he didn’t hold on to his position for long.
 After just two and a half hours, he was very close to being eliminated with just 65,000 chips; the blinds at this point were already very high and his turn was soon to come to pay 40,000 for the big blind.

 The table took a dinner break and once the players came back, everything was about to change.
 Tapscott came back refreshed and won a three way pot with a flush and no low hand available which gave him a much more comfortable stack of 225,000 chips.
 It didn’t take long for the stack to go back down to 75,000 but he again managed to triple up from two of the players and get back to 260,000 chips.
 The roller-coaster ride wasn’t yet over for Tapscott as he dropped once again by the end of the final table and got back up.